 The District Governor-Elect is required to attend International Assembly and Zone training and encouraged to attend the annual International Convention.
-The District Governor-Elect shall be a member of the Nominating Committee and Finance Committee.
+The District Governor-Elect shall be (a voting member) of the Nominating Committee and (non-voting member) Finance Committee.